Like many others, I’m waiting (and dreading) the outcome of the American Presidential Campaign.

 I examined the sculpture in the centre of the room, watched light dance with shadows, thought of the stone connecting the place with the First People and the stone from my birth country.

 St Ninian came from Iona and the church we attended in Scotland bore his name.
-Memories from childhood and adulthood.
+Memories of childhood and adulthood.
 Of being John’s friend, lover, wife, of the birth of my children, the death of my parents, and John, my ill-health, cancer, fears for the present and future – nano thoughts, nano seconds…

 Dr Francis Macnab